 Synthetic Organic Chemistry

-Strategies for the synthesis of current of newly developed drugs are discussed, including retro-synthetic analysis, introduction and modification of functional groups and the use of protective groups, control of stereo- and regio-selectivity.
+Strategies for the synthesis of current and newly developed drugs are discussed, including the mechanisms of reactions, functional group transformations, the use of protective groups, control of regio-, chemo- and stereoselectivity.

 After the course students:

-• Will have knowledge of standard chemical reactions, with a focus on functional group conversions;
+- Will have knowledge of the mechanisms of standard chemical reactions, with a focus on functional group conversions;

-• Will have knowledge of chemical concepts such as delocalization, conjugation, stereochemistry, tautomerism, regio-, chemo- and stereoselectivity, and aromaticity.
+- Will have knowledge of chemical concepts such as, acidity, basicity, delocalization, conjugation, aromaticity, stereochemistry, tautomerism, regio-, chemo- and stereoselectivity.

 - Organic chemistry, Clayden, Greeves, Warren, Oxford University